 Our research on external exposure involves the characterisation and quantification of airborne microplastics in different environments, including health-relevant size fractions.
 For this we have focused on incorporating automation in microplastic sample analysis, using Raman imaging and chemometrics.
 We are also developing complimentary mass spectrometry-based methods for the detection of microplastics and their associated chemicals in complex environmental and biological matrices.
 More broadly, we are exploring the sources, transport, and fate of airborne microplastics in the UK.

-This is complimented by work on internal exposure and, specifically, the occurrence of microplastics in the human lung, in collaboration with the MRC Toxicology Unit.
-In parallel, we are addressing microplastic toxicology using in vitro models of the human airway.
+This is complimented by work on internal exposure and, specifically, the occurrence of microplastics in the human lung and gastrointestinal tract.
+In parallel, we are addressing microplastic toxicology using in vitro models of the human airway and immune cells.
 Focusing on environmentally representative microplastic particles, we are interested in understanding the potential hazards, the physicochemical properties which influence this and whether these are unique to plastic.

 Lecturer in Environmental Toxicoloy

 - ‘Sources of Pollution’ and ‘Toxicology’ lectures and workshops on the i-STEMM module ‘Environmental Pollution and Health:

 - MPH and GMPH Summer Project supervision

 - NIHR Global Health Research Centre on NCDs and Environmental Change

 - WELLHome - West London Health Home and Environment study